Colorado officers who shot black teenager won’t be charged

-KRDO-TV reports El Paso County District Attorney Dan May announced the decision Wednesday in the Aug.
-3 death of 19-year-old De’Von Bailey in Colorado Springs.
-Bailey was shot three times in the back and once in the arm while running from police.
+In Colorado, district attorneys can decide to file charges, send a case to a grand jury or determine police were justified in a shooting.

+“For De’Von’s family, the decision was like a kick in the gut, but of course we are not one bit surprised,” family attorney Mari Newman said.
+“This is the exact result that the system was designed to yield when a tainted investigation is presented by a biased prosecutor.
+This is precisely why we have been calling for an independent prosecutor and an independent investigation from the beginning.”

-Body camera footage shows officers talking to him and another man in a neighborhood about an armed robbery that was reported nearby.
-Bailey runs away as he is about to be searched and is shot after he puts his hands near his waistband.
+Police body camera footage shows officers talking to Bailey and another man in a neighborhood about an armed robbery that was reported nearby.
+One officer ordered the men to keep their hands up so that another officer could search them for weapons.

+Bailey ran as he was about to be searched and was shot after he put his hands near his waistband.
+The footage shows him falling to the ground and the officers running up to cuff his hands behind his back.

 Information from: KRDO-TV, http://www.krdo.com/